SanjyotZade/part-of-imagenet/README.md

 - **ncode**:  how many image-urls for an selected categories should be considered for download

 i.
-Mark the category from *"False"* to *"True"* in "to_download" column in ncode data. ii.
+Mark the category from *"False"* to *"True"* in "to_download" column in ncode data.

+ii.
 Default value in "how_many" column is "-1".
-Implies it will download from all the available urls. iii.
-If you want to consider only "x" number of urls for download, update that number for that particular category in "how_many" column. iv.
+Implies it will download from all the available urls.

+iii.
+If you want to consider only "x" number of urls for download, update that number for that particular category in "how_many" column.

+iv.
 Save the ncode data.

-### 4. Initiate the download process
+### 4. Initiate the download process (as required)
 Assumption,
 - **"imageURL.csv"** is present in the same folder as "extract_images_as_per_tags.py" file.
 - **Updated "ncode"** is present in the same folder as "extract_images_as_per_tags.py" file.
 - **Annotation folder** comprising for imagenet xml's as per ncodes is present in the same folder as "extract_images_as_per_tags.py" file.

-Default result folder: Results will be saved to a folder called "partial_imagenet" in the same project folder.
+Default result folder: Results will be saved to a folder called "partial_imagenet" in the project folder.
 If not present, the folder will be created.
 ```
 python extract_images_as_per_tags.py
 ```

-**A download report for each ncode(object categpry)** will be saved to the same folder where images and annotations are saved.
+**A download report for each ncode(object category)** will be saved to the same folder where images and annotations are saved.

 If you wish to download, only the images which has corresponding annotation.
-By default more images will be downloaded than number of annotation for a particular ncode(object categpry).
+By default more images will be downloaded than number of annotation for a particular ncode(object category).
 As imagenet, contains more image-urls than corresponding annotations.

 ```
 python extract_images_as_per_tags.py --with_annotation True